mini-kep/db/SPEC.md

 - POST operation shoudl have some authentication
 - for simplicity all data is upserted - newer data overwrites older data
 - database has GET method is styled around the datapoint key (variable name, frequency), filtered by start date and end date, ordered by date
-- GET operation is public API
-- there is another GET the is reponsible for calls like ```http://mini-db.herokuapp.com/oil/series/BRENT/d/2000/2005```

 Database schema
 ===============